evermeer/EVReflection/README.md

 - Supporting Printable, Hashable and Equatable while using all properties.
 - Mapping objects from one type to an other
 - Support for property mapping, converters, validators and key cleanup

-## Quick start
-For a quick start have a look at this [YouTube tutorial](https://www.youtube.com/watch?v=LPWsQD2nxqg).

 ## It's easy to use: